Satish2004/ClockRP/README.md

-# this is simple clock react project
+# this is simple clock react project.